levenlabs/thumper/README.md

 of the possible keys differ based on what the type is.

-Each action dict, before actually being processed, is run through golang's `template/text` system with the action's object as the root template object.
+Each action dict, before actually being processed, is run through golang's `template/text` system with the action's context object as the root template object.
 You can see examples of using this object in the following subsections.

-TODO document available fields in the root template object in the `query` section, since the condition section will need to use them as well
+See the alert context section for all fields available in the context.

 ##### http